I love providing useful every day tips that help make people's lives better, easier, and more affordable.

-How do Bathtub Stoppers Work?
+How Do Bathtub Stoppers Work?

-Rubber stoppers usually have a metal ring or chain attached to them, so with a simple pull of the chain the stopper can be completely removed to allow the water to drain.
+Rubber stoppers usually have a metal ring or chain attached to them.
+This means that with a simple pull of the chain, the stopper can be completely removed to allow the water to drain.
 Even though rubber bathtub stoppers are not used as much these days, they can be found in certain older-style bathtubs.

-Plunger drain stoppers can be recognised by their large handle and sliding devices that, when activated, create and release a tight seal with the bathtub drain.
-By pressing a plunger stopper into a drain the sliding portion of the unit firmly pushes down a seal to stop the water from going down the drain.
+Plunger drain stoppers can be recognized by their large handle and slidable devices that, when activated, create and release a tight seal with the bathtub drain.
+By pressing a plunger stopper into a drain the sliding portion of the unit firmly pushes down a seal to stop the water from flowing down the drain.

 By pushing or pulling the lever, a spring mechanism at the end of the arm seals or releases the stopper.
 Because of the rapid movement caused by the spring, this particular stopper literally “pops up”.

-By taking hold of the handle, the stopper can be released by simply lifting and turning.
-By turning and pushing down the handle, the stopper moves low down into the drain and forms a seal to prevent the water from escaping from the tub.
+By taking hold of the handle, the stopper can be released by simply pulling up and twisting.
+By rotating and pushing down the handle, the stopper moves low down into the drain and forms a seal to prevent water from escaping from the tub.

-Recognizing Problems with Your Bathtub Drain Stopper
+Recognizing Problems With Your Bathtub Drain Stopper

-If not cleaned out regularly then it is possible that your bathtub stopper is not functioning correctly simply because the blockage is preventing the device from opening up enough to allow the water to pass freely down the drain.
+If not cleaned regularly, it is possible that your bathtub stopper is not functioning correctly.
+This is simply because the blockage is preventing the device from opening up enough to allow water to pass freely down the drain.

 Another consideration is that over time, bathtub stoppers are subject to certain wear and tear that could cause the rubber seal to become worn or cracked.
-If this happens, the rubber seal cannot correctly perform its task of properly sealing the water in the tub, and consequently the water drains out when it shouldn’t.
+If this happens, the rubber seal cannot correctly perform its task of properly sealing the water in the tub, and consequently, the water drains out when it shouldn’t.